Faith Jenkins

 Faith Elizabeth Lattimore (née Jenkins; born September 21, 1977) is an American attorney, legal commentator and media personality.
 On March 11, 2014, she joined MSNBC as a legal analyst.
-She was the presiding judge over the long-running courtroom series Divorce Court from 2020-2022.
+She was the "presiding judge" over the long-running courtroom series Divorce Court from 2020 to 2022.
 She was also the arbitrator on Judge Faith, a daytime court show, where she rendered decisions in a television courtroom.
 The court show ended production in 2018.

 Early life and education

-A native of Louisiana, she graduated from C. E. Byrd High School in Shreveport, Louisiana and attended nearby Louisiana Tech University where she earned her bachelor's degree in political science.
+A native of Louisiana, she graduated from C. E. Byrd High School in Shreveport, Louisiana and attended Louisiana Tech University where she earned a bachelor's degree in political science.

 Jenkins was involved in beauty pageants and won several major titles.
 She was the first African-American woman to win the Miss Louisiana Tech title.
 In 2000, she won the Miss Louisiana title and advanced to compete in the Miss America 2001 competition, where she was named first runner-up, winner of the Quality of Life award, and preliminary winner in swimsuit and talent.

 Jenkins earned her Juris Doctor from the Southern University Law Center in Baton Rouge, Louisiana, where she was ranked first in her class.